open-atmos/PySDM/paper/paper.md

 Detailed information regarding the density and shape of particles is also essential for modeling particle collisions and aerodynamic interactions.
-A particle-based approach has the benefit of retaining the diverse characteristics of the diverse phase, making it an ideal choice to capture these physics.
+A particle-based approach has the benefit of retaining the diverse characteristics of the dispersed phase, making it an ideal choice to capture these physics.

 The particle-based approach is congruent with the so-called moving-sectional discretisation of the particle attribute space, which includes properties such as droplet size or water content, soluble species mass and aerosol hygroscopicity, insoluble material surface, etc.
-The approach is well-suited to Monte-Carlo techniques, which are themselves ideal for representing inherently stochastic processes such as particle collisions and breakup.
+The approach is well-suited to Monte-Carlo techniques, which are themselves ideal for representing inherently stochastic processes such as particle nulcation, collisions and breakup.
-In the SDM, a core assumption is that one computational particle represents a (significant) multiplicity of modelled particles in order to make the modeling of a physical system attainable, hence the term super-particle (e.g., @Zannetti_1983) or super-droplet.
+In the SDM, a core assumption is that one computational particle represents a (significant) multiplicity of modelled particles in order to make the modeling of a physical system attainable, hence the term super-particle (e.g., @Zannetti_1983) or super-droplet (@Shima_et_al_2009).

 Equally important, the method's computational application hinges on the assumption that the number of superparticles is conserved throughout the simulation.
-The SDM was long considered incomplete for three-dimensional atmospheric models (@Jacobson_2005, sect.~13.5), as certain processes such as nucleation and collisions lead to appearance in the system of particles of sizes not representable without dynamically enlarging the particle state vector.
+The moving-sectional (or Lagrangian in attribute space) methods were long considered incomplete for three-dimensional atmospheric models (@Jacobson_2005, sect.~13.5), as certain processes such as nucleation and collisions lead to appearance in the system of particles of sizes not representable without dynamically enlarging the particle state vector.